marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 ## 1. Introduction to Azure Durable Functions

-Within this section we want to take a look at the motivation for the usage of Azure Durable functions and take a look at the basic mechanics.
+Within this section we want to take a look at the motivation for the usage of Azure Durable Functions and take a look at the underlying mechanics.

 ### 1.1 Functions and Chaining

 In general, Functions are a great way to develop functionality in a serverless manner.
-However, this development should follow some best practices to avoid drawbacks or even errors when using them.
-The three main points to follow are:
+However, this development should follow some guidelines to avoid drawbacks or even errors when using them.
+The three main points to consider are:

 * Functions must be stateless
 * Functions should not call other functions
 * Functions should only do one thing well

-While the first practice is due to the nature of functions, the other two are technically possible but will contradicting the paradigms of serverless.
+While the first guideline is due to the nature of functions, the other two guidelines could easily be ignored but would contradict the paradigms of serverless and loosely coupled systems.
 In real life scenarios we often have to model processes that resemble a workflow, so we want to implement a sequence of single steps.
-How can we do that sticking to the best practices?
+How can we do that sticking to the guidelines?
 One common solution for that is depicted below:

 ![Function Chaining Pattern](../../img/lessons/durablefunctions/chaining/functionchaining.png)

 Every function in the picture represents a single step of a workflow.
-In order to glue the functions together we use queues and storages or databases.
+In order to glue the functions together we use storage functionality, such as queues or databases.
 So Function 1 is executed and stores its results in a table.
 Function 2 is triggered by an entry in the table via the corresponding bindings and gets executed representing the second step in the workflow.
-This story continued ten for Function 3.
-The good news is, that this pattern adheres to the best practices.
+This sequence is then repeated for Function 3.
+The good news is, that this pattern adheres to the guidelines.
 But this pattern comes with several downsides namely:

-* The single functions are just coupled via the event that they react to.
-From the outside it is not clear how the functions relate to each other although the represent a sequence of steps in a workflow.
+* The single functions are only coupled via the event that they react to.
+From the outside it is not clear how the functions relate to each other although they represent a sequence of steps in a workflow.
-* The storage or queues in between single function executions are a necessary evil.
+* The storage functionality between function executions are a necessary evil.
 One motivation for developing serverless is to care about servers less.
-Here we must care about technical infrastructure in order to cover the requirement.
+Here we must care about the technical infrastructure in order to have our functions loosely coupled.
 * If you want to pass a context between the functions you must store it (and deal with the potential errors around it).
 * Handling errors and analyzing bugs in such a setup is very complicated.